 Analyze User Website Visit Pattern - Problem

-Goal: Return the pattern with the highest score.
-If there's a tie, return the lexicographically smallest pattern.
+Return the pattern with the largest score.
+If there are multiple patterns with the same largest score, return the lexicographically smallest pattern.

 Input & Output